-In the B2B sales process, churn, also known as client attrition, is the proportion of business clients who stop using your company’s products or services after a certain amount of time has passed.
+In the B2B Sales Teams process, churn, also known as client attrition, is the proportion of business clients who stop using your company’s products or services after a certain amount of time has passed.
 It’s commonly calculated by dividing the number of clientele you lost over the course of a quarter by the total you had at the start.

 This could indicate that they have discovered a higher-quality product or service than yours.
 So now you’ve not only lost business, but one of your competitors has gained a new one as well.

 While it’s challenging to keep every single client, you must take advantage of using credible B2B sales intelligence and other methods so you can retain as many as possible.
 That comes in the shape of a strong customer satisfaction strategy and identifying important trigger signals that may indicate churn.

 Although revenue churn differs from customer churn, it’s still crucial to consider when studying this measure.

 The quantity of income lost in a given period is referred to as revenue churn.

 This doesn’t always imply that you’re losing business, but rather that you’re not making as much money from them as you formerly did.